 What will you do?
-You have hunderds of thousands of data points and quite a few variables in your training data set.
-In such situation, if I were at your place, I would have used ‘Naive Bayes‘, which can be extremely fast relative to other classification algorithms.
+You have hundreds of thousands of data points and quite a few variables in your training data set.
+In such situation, if I were in your place, I would have used ‘Naive Bayes‘, which can be extremely fast relative to other classification algorithms.
 It works on Bayes theorem of probability to predict the class of unknown data set.

 Table of Contents

 - What is Naive Bayes algorithm?